History of Oklahoma: Education

 A Lawton educator named Haskell Pruett helped the Oklahoma State Department of Education implement standards for buildings, certifications, teacher training, and curriculum.
 "Facilities upgrades included such mundane items as bookcases, lunch cupboards, first-aid cabinets, drinking fountains, toilets, playground equipment, "storm caves," teachers' homes, gymnasia, outhouses, septic tanks, and water supply."
 There were also plans for larger schools with more than one room.
 In 1918 there were 5,783 total districts, of which 5,178 were rural one-school districts, 408 were rural consolidated or union graded in rural areas, and 197 were independent districts in cities.
 Ten years later, in 1928 there were 5,095 districts; of these, 4,350 were rural one-school districts, 394 were rural consolidated or union, and 351 were urban independent.
 Change was gradual, but persistent.

-Starting in the 1950’s, more districts began using the high school method of schooling.
+Starting in the 1950s, more districts began using the high school method of schooling.
 In 1989 the Voluntary School Consolidation Act was passed, which meant that a district could consolidate voluntarily, or be mandated to by the government.
 By 2015 the number of school districts was only 521.
 This was caused by both mandatory and voluntary consolidation, and only half of the state's 1,800 schools were rural.
 In 2017 there were about 96 rural elementary schools who are represented by the Organization of Rural Elementary Schools.

 OEA (Oklahoma Educator's Association)

-The OTA (Oklahoma teacher association) was created in Guthrie Oklahoma in October of 1889 and then years later in 1906 the Indian territory teachers’ association joined them and the OEA (Oklahoma educator's association) was formed in 1918.
+The OTA (Oklahoma teacher association) was created in Guthrie, Oklahoma, in October of 1889 and then years later in 1906 the Indian territory teachers’ association joined them and the OEA (Oklahoma educator's association) was formed in 1918.
 OEA works to increase teacher salaries, along with school funding in general and retirement for teachers.
 The first president of the organization was elected in 1889 and his name was Frank Terry.
 During the 1950s a new building was constructed for the association, and it was also around this time that they started pushing for all teachers to hold at least a baccalaureate degree to teach.
 In 1957 it was required for all teachers to hold a college degree.
 OEA is the first organization to impose sanctions on their respective state twice.
 They did this in order to provide better funding for schools.
 In 1970 the organization helped pass the Professional Negotiations Act, allowing teachers to negotiate their contracts with school boards.
 In 1980 they helped pass the Education Reform Act.
 They did this again in 1990, providing $560 million to be spent on schools over five years.
 By 2000 they had helped get all school employees fully-paid individual health insurance.